-Minimum Pool Storage Volume Reduction from NAA Bank Sediment Passing Dam Potential
+Minimum Pool Storage Volume Bank Sediment Passing Dam

+Reduction from NAA Potential

 Δν < 10% Negligible

 10% < Δv < 25% Minor

 25% < Δv < 75% Moderate

 Δv > 75%% Major

+Table 1-6.
+Reservoir Bank Sediment Passing Dam Potential

-The reservoir bank supplied sediment component of the Sediment Supply Metric, expressed as BSSmetric, is the lesser of the qualitative assessment for $(MinPool \Delta x)$ and $(MinPool \Delta v)$ for qualitative BSSmetric = the qualitative lesser of (MinPool $\Delta x$ ) and (MinPool $\Delta v$ )
+The reservoir bank supplied sediment component of the Sediment Supply Metric, expressed as BSSmetric, is the lesser of the qualitative assessment for (MinPool Δx) and (MinPool Δv) for each alternative.
+For example, a drawdown 25 feet deeper than NAA has a major potential for increasing local sediment supply, but if the minimum storage volume only decreases by 5% relative to NAA, there would be negligible potential for that sediment to pass the reservoir.

+qualitative BSSmetric = the qualitative lesser of (MinPool Δx) and (MinPool Δv)